ahgperrin/PyCurve/README.md

   - Hull and WHite Model Simulation
   - Create Simulation Object given a simulation numpy array in order to get from simulated model d_rate Curve, Discount Factor, Forward Rate...

-- More to come:
-  - CIR model will be implemented as soon as Euro Zone Rate will become positive.
-  - Model Calibration
-  - A "forward_curve" method will be implemented for each model in order to have directly the whole forward curve x days in y days

 -----------------